 Before dyeing your eggs, add 1-2 tbsp of vinegar to the mixture.
-Add boiled white eggs in the water for about 20 minutes to get a robin egg blue colour.
+Add boiled white eggs (11 minutes in boiling water, from the fridge) in the water for about 20 minutes to get a robin egg blue colour.

 * If you wish to dye brown eggs, let them stay in the water for 1 hour.
 They will turn a darker blue-green colour rather than a light blue.
 Still very pretty!